DahlmannIT/personalUSP/postgres_zeppelin/readme.md

     ```
 - to create a database with ZEPPELIN, access the zeppelin webUI via `localhost:8080` in your browser
   - click on `anonymous` -> `interpreter`, choose `jdbc` and click `edit`
-  - change the following settings:
+  - change the following settings, to connect to the **postgres-server**:
     - default.url: `jdbc:postgresql://postgres:5432/`
     - default.password: `queenthe3`
     - default.user: `postgres`